ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 Citing
 ============================================

-The first version of CellphoneDB was originally developed at the [Teichmann Lab](http://www.teichlab.org/) by Roser Vento-Tormo and Mirjana Efremova at the Wellcome Sanger Institute (Cambridge, UK).
+The first version of CellphoneDB was originally developed at the [Teichmann Lab](http://www.teichlab.org/) in the Wellcome Sanger Institute (Cambridge, UK) by Roser Vento-Tormo and Mirjana Efremova.
 Currently, it is being further developed and supported by the [Vento-Tormo Lab](https://ventolab.org/) (CellphoneDB ≥v3).

 If you use CellphoneDB or CellphoneDB-data, please cite our papers: